Defining Hospice Palliative Care

 Volunteers also play an important role in palliative care; providing support services such as companionship, relief for the caregiver and transportation.
 When the needs of the person and family require it, others may be added to the team, such as nutritionists, physiotherapists, occupational therapists and at home support workers.

-Palliative care is offered in a variety of places; at home, in hospitals, in long-term care facilities, and occasionally in hospices.
+Hospice palliative care is offered in a variety of places; at home, in hospitals, in long-term care facilities, and occasionally in hospices.
 Individuals and their families need to know about the choices they have.

 - At Home

-Palliative care is often provided in people’s homes through home care programs.
+Hospice palliative care is often provided in people’s homes through home care programs.
 These programs offer professional nursing care and a variety of home support services.
 There may be other services available in some communities to help people to remain at home.
 These include: